 Threat-based land management (also called threat models) provides a framework for land managers to efficiently identify, communicate and address the landscape-level threats of invasive annual grasses, wildfire and juniper encroachment in sagebrush rangelands.
 New technology has enabled mapping of threat-based ecostates across southeastern Oregon.

 These resources were compiled by Megan Creutzburg, Institute for Natural Resources, for the Oregon SageCon Partnership.
-It was last updated in February 2021.
+It was last updated in May 2021.
 Contact Megan at firstname.lastname@example.org with questions or feedback.